 Everything needed to implement The Matan Institute for Teens is contained in the curriculum itself and can be implemented by an education director, teacher or lay leader.

 - Introduction to the Role of Madrichim and Inclusive Thinking

 - Child Development/Remembering who is in the Room

 - Problem-Solving and Wrap-up

-Each unit has 2 sessions.
-Each session should take approximately 45 minutes to complete, and follows the same format:
+Each unit has two sessions.
+Each session should take approximately 45 minutes to complete and follows the same format:

 - Big Ideas

 While the curriculum is intended to be used in full over eight sessions, facilitators can select certain units if they have time limitations preventing them from doing the full training.

 Looking for other ways to maximize the use of this important training program?